1988 Summer Olympics boycott: Ethiopia

-On December 18, 1985, in an address given before the African continental association of National Olympic Committees, President of the Ethiopian Olympic Committee and commissioner for sports and physical culture, Tsegaw Ayele, warned of an Olympic boycott in 1988 if the Games were not co-hosted by North Korea.
-According to Samaranch, Ayele's address signaled that the internal decision for Ethiopia to boycott was likely already made by the Ethiopian Communist Party's Central Committee two years before being announced.
-Unfortunately for Ethiopia and its athletes, Samaranch surmised, their decision failed to take into account the directional changes made by the other socialist members of the Eastern Bloc, which by a later point, were moving away from boycotts and towards participation in the Seoul Games.
+On December 18, 1985, in an address given before the Association of National Olympic Committees of Africa, President of the Ethiopian Olympic Committee and Commissioner for Sports and Physical Culture, Tsegaw Ayele, warned of an Olympic boycott in 1988 if the Games were not co-hosted by North Korea.
+According to Samaranch, Ayele's address signaled that the internal decision for Ethiopia to boycott was likely already made by the Ethiopian Communist Party Central Committee two years before being announced.
+Ethiopian President Mengistu Haile Mariam had told Samaranch that the decision to give South Korea the right to host the 1988 Olympics in Seoul on its own should be reviewed, and warned that if they were not co-hosted by Pyongyang and Seoul, "many countries might well boycott them".
+Unfortunately for Ethiopia and its athletes Samaranch surmised, President Mariam's prognostications failed to take into account the directional changes made by other members of the Eastern Bloc, which by a later point were in fact moving away from boycotts and towards participation in the Seoul Games.

 Nevertheless, on January 20, 1988, Ethiopia publicly announced that it would boycott the 1988 Summer Olympics in solidarity with North Korea, saying "At a time when the Korean people, who are divided against their will, are struggling for peaceful negotiations, Ethiopia strongly objects to the Olympic Games being conducted in South Korea, which further strengthens disunity", adding that Ethiopia would participate "if the decision to keep the Games in South Korea were reversed".